seahorn/clam/README.md

 - This projects uses another project Ikos-core which is currently private.
-Although this will change soon, for being able to download ikos-core you need (a) give permissions, and (b) to generate a RSA ID in order to use ssh with bitbucket without being prompting with your bitbucket password.
+Although this will change soon, for being able to download ikos-core you need to (a) be given permissions, and (b)  generate a RSA ID in order to use ssh with bitbucket without being prompting with your bitbucket password.
 To create your own RSA ID follow this link:
 `